-The core idea behind this approach is to distribute the search operation across multiple CUDA threads efficiently, leveraging MASS's ability to manage parallel computations.
+The core idea behind our new approach is to distribute the search operation across multiple CUDA threads efficiently, leveraging MASS's ability to manage parallel computations.
 This approach was inspired by the work of Alex Li and Professor Fukuda[14].
 Each dimension of a PQ-encoded vector is treated as a separate Place, which stores sorted values for that dimension along with their corresponding vector IDs.
 Agents are then dispatched to these Places to perform a binary search for the closest quantized value, ultimately contributing to an overall search result (see Figure 1).
 While significant progress has been made in designing the structure and implementing key components, the full implementation is still ongoing.

-The implementation is structured around two custom classes: VectorDimensionPlace and QueryDimensionAgent.
-The VectorDimensionPlace class extends MASS's Place class and serves as the core storage unit for each dimension's sorted PQ values and associated vector IDs.
+The implementation is structured around two custom classes: PQPlace and PQAgent.
+The PQPlace class extends MASS's Place class and serves as the core storage unit for each dimension's sorted PQ values and associated vector IDs represented as indices.
 It provides an efficient device-side method to find the closest match using binary search.
 The code is available in Listing 1.
-On the other hand, QueryDimensionAgent is an Agent that queries a specific Place by executing the binary search algorithm and returning the best-matching vector ID.
+On the other hand, PQAgent is an agent class that can query a specific Place by executing the binary search algorithm and returning the best-matching vector ID.
 The code is available in Listing 2.
-The workflow begins by initializing MASS and creating an array of Places (Listing 4, lines 75-113, also Listing 3, line 139), where each Place is responsible for one dimension of the PQ-encoded vectors.
+The workflow begins by initializing MASS and creating a hashmap of Places, each for one list, and where each Place is responsible for one dimension of the PQ-encoded vectors.
 The quantized values from the dataset are sorted and stored in these Places to allow efficient lookups during the search phase.
-The code is available in Listing 3.

-Once the Places are set up, a query vector is processed by dispatching one QueryDimensionAgent per dimension.
-Each Agent independently queries its assigned Place, searching for the closest quantized value to its respective component of the query vector.
+Once the Places are set up, a query vector is processed by dispatching one agent per dimension.
+Each agent independently queries its assigned place, searching for the closest quantized value to its respective component of the query vector.
 This results in a set of "votes," where each Agent suggests a potential matching vector ID.
-These votes are then aggregated to determine the final closest vector (Listing 3, lines 139-153).
+These votes are then aggregated to determine the final closest vector.

 While the fundamental logic and architecture are in place, the full implementation has not yet been completed due to the complexity of integrating MASS CUDA with the data structures and query workflow.
 One of the main challenges is to tie together kernel code available in cuVS with MASS CUDA.
-Current implementation is a primitive one that does not calculate how many threads, blocks, shared memory, L1 cache or global memory is required.
+The current implementation is a primitive one that does not calculate how many threads, blocks, shared memory, L1 cache or global memory is required.
 It also lacks proper usage of LUTs (Look-up Tables).
 Additionally, testing and debugging parallel execution in MASS CUDA require careful verification to ensure correctness and performance gains over traditional methods.
 Despite these challenges, we made calculations of computational complexity of such an approach which demonstrates the feasibility of this approach and suggests that once finalized, it will provide an efficient and scalable solution for PQ-based vector search.
 The next steps involve refining the agent execution model, optimizing memory allocation, and validating performance improvements through extensive testing.